Staying Mentally Healthy

 Staying healthy during the job search and interview process is crucial for maintaining a positive outlook and staying focused.
 By taking care of your health, you'll be better equipped to handle the challenges and stress of the job search and interview process, and increase your chances of success.

-I’m sure you’ve all heard plenty of tips around getting enough sleep, managing stress through relaxation techniques, staying positive, staying organized, and taking breaks from job search and interview activities etc. But in this guide we tried to get really practical with journal prompts, techniques and
+I’m sure you’ve all heard plenty of tips around getting enough sleep, managing stress through relaxation techniques, staying positive, staying organized, and taking breaks from job search and interview activities, etc!
+But in this guide, we tried to get really practical with journal prompts, techniques and tools.

 So funny story!
 Before starting Leopard, Lexi (Leopard’s Founder/CEO) and Carolina (Leopard’s Head of Ops) built a mental health startup called Centered, where they created over 100 mental health techniques taught by top coaches and therapists.
 You can use the library any time by following these playlists, but we also integrated the videos into this guide :)